 The provisions for the location of the other services – and therefore taxation thereof – essentially depend on whether or not the recipient of the service is an entrepreneur (section 3a paragraph 5 of the Umsatzsteuergesetz (UStG- Austrian Value Added Tax Act).
-According to this law, where the recipient is an entrepreneur, a service (other service) is essentially carried out at that place where the entrepreneur operates their business and where their establishment is located (section 3a paragraph 6 UStG).
-Where the recipient is a non-entrepreneur, the other service is, in principle, carried out at the place where the entrepreneur providing the service operates their business (establishment) (section 3a paragraph 7 UStG).
+According to this law, where the recipient is an enterprise, a service (other service) is essentially carried out at the place where the enterprise operates its business and where its establishment is located (section 3a paragraph 6 UStG).
+Where the recipient is a non-entrepreneur, the service is, in principle, carried out at the place where the enterprise providing the service operates its business (establishment) (section 3a paragraph 7 UStG).

-Other services in respect of which the tax liability must be transferred to the recipient of the service, who is the entrepreneur (VAT registration number), in accordance with article 196 of the VAT Council Directive 2006/112/EC are to be recorded in the recapitulative Statement (RS).
-This includes all other services in respect of which tax is payable in accordance with the general rule in another Member State pursuant to section 3a paragraph 6 UStG ( at the place of receipt), in particular:
+Services in respect of which the tax liability must be transferred to the enterprise receiving the service in accordance with article 196 of the VAT Council Directive 2006/112/EC (Reverse Charge) are to be recorded in the recapitulative Statement (RS) by the enterprise providing the service.
+This includes all services in respect of which tax is payable in accordance with the general rule in another Member State pursuant to section 3a paragraph 6 UStG (at the place of receipt).
+These are:

 - services that are ancillary to this carriage

 - ‘catalogue goods’ (section 3a paragraph 14 UStG) to customers from the EU

 - services to procure the other services listed here